jvde-github/AIS-catcher/README.md

 <p align="center">
   <img src="https://github.com/jvde-github/AIS-catcher/blob/4114ed895f610a13598a61a10b077aeda8565ee3/media/Screenshot%20Moored.jpg" width="50%"/>
 </p>
-The summary window with details on a vessel, as received, is called the ship card and will be visible when a ship is selected in the map.
-For smaller screens it can be minimized in the top bar (via plus/minus symbols) and in fact it will be opened in minimized mode on mobile devices.
-In the max form as displayed the user can toggle rows that will be visible in the minimized state and are light grey.
+The summary window with details on a vessel, as received, is called the **ship card** and will be shown when a ship is selected on the map by the user.
+For smaller screens it can be minimized in the top bar (via minus symbols) and in fact the ship card will be opened in minimized mode on mobile devices.
+In the max form, as shown, the user can toggle rows that will be visible in the minimized state.
+These rows are shown with light grey background.
+Finally, in minimzed mode some options are accessible via icons in the top bar, including showing the vessel track and centering the map at the location of the current vessel.

 Furthermore, the plot tab contains several plots to assess the performance of the receiver:
 <p align="center">